reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 // highlight-end
 ```

 `injectEndpoints()` **mutates the original API slice object to add the additional endpoint definitions, and then returns it**.
 The actual caching reducer and middleware that we originally added to the store still work okay as-is.
-At this point, `apiSlice` and `extendedApiSlice` are the same object, but
-it can be helpful to refer to the `extendedApiSlice` object instead of `apiSlice` here as a reminder to ourselves.
-(This is more important if you're using TypeScript, because only the `extendedApiSlice` value is has the added types for the new endpoints.)
+At this point, `apiSlice` and `extendedApiSlice` are the same object, but it can be helpful to refer to the `extendedApiSlice` object instead of `apiSlice` here as a reminder to ourselves.
+(This is more important if you're using TypeScript, because only the `extendedApiSlice` value has the added types for the new endpoints.)

 At the moment, the only file that references the `getUsers` endpoint is our index file, which is dispatching the `initiate` thunk.
 We need to update that to import the extended API slice instead: